Chairman and CEO, Revolution LLC; Founder and Partner, Revolution Growth; Co-Founder, America Online; Chairman, Case Foundation

-Steve Case is one of America’s best-known and most accomplished entrepreneurs and philanthropists, and a pioneer in making the Internet part of everyday life.
+Steve Case is a Founder and Partner of Revolution Growth, and one of America’s best-known and most accomplished entrepreneurs, and a pioneer in making the Internet part of everyday life.
+He is also the author of the New York Times bestselling book, The Third Wave: An Entrepreneur’s Vision of the Future.

-As chairman and CEO of Revolution, a Washington, D.C.-based investment firm he co-founded in 2005, Steve partners with visionary entrepreneurs to build significant, ‘built to last’ businesses.
-Revolution entities – including the Revolution Growth and Revolution Ventures funds – have jointly backed more than 30 companies, including Zipcar, LivingSocial, AddThis, Lolly Wolly Doodle, Bigcommerce and Echo360.
+As Chairman and CEO of Revolution LLC, a Washington, D.C.-based investment firm he co-founded in 2005, Steve partners with visionary entrepreneurs to build significant ‘built to last’ new businesses.
+The mission is to establish Revolution as the premier firm outside of Silicon Valley.

 Steve’s passion for helping entrepreneurs remains his driving force.
-He was the founding chair of the Startup America Partnership- an effort launched at the White House to accelerate high-growth entrepreneurship throughout the nation.
-In 2013, the Startup America Partnership joined forces with Startup Weekend to create UP Global, which Steve now chairs.
-He is also co-chair of the National Advisory Council on Innovation and Entrepreneurship, and was a member of President Obama’s Council on Jobs and Competitiveness where he chaired the subcommittee on entrepreneurship.
+He was the founding chair of the Startup America Partnership— an effort launched at the White House to accelerate high-growth entrepreneurship throughout the nation.
+Steve also was the founding co-chair of the National Advisory Council on Innovation & Entrepreneurship, and a member of President Obama’s Council on Jobs and Competitiveness, where he chaired the subcommittee on entrepreneurship.
+In 2014, Steve was named a Presidential Ambassador for Global Entrepreneurship.

 Steve is also Chairman of the Case Foundation, which he established with his wife Jean in 1997.
 Together the Cases have invested in hundreds of organizations, initiatives and partnerships with a focus on leveraging the Internet and entrepreneurial approaches to strengthen the social sector.
 In 2010, Steve and Jean joined The Giving Pledge and publicly reaffirmed their commitment to give away the majority of their wealth to philanthropic causes.